kevinresol/gitemall/README.md

 Until there is a Haxe library manager that does proper version locking (as in CocoaPods or Yarn), I prefer checking-in all my haxelibs in my project's git as submodules.

-## Prerequisite

-The current folder must be initialized with git

 ## Install

 `haxelib --global install gitemall`